-One injured in Marengo house explosion
+1 injured, more than 45 homes damaged in Marengo explosion

 Tyler Smart was asleep in his mom’s northwest suburban basement with his girlfriend early Sunday when he heard the boom.

-“I jumped out of my bed, ran upstairs, looked over and I see these flames,” Smart told reporters at the scene of the explosion in the 500 block of 7th Avenue in Marengo.
+“I jumped out of my bed, ran upstairs, looked over and I see these flames,” Smart told reporters at the scene of the explosion in the 500 block of Seventh Avenue in Marengo.

 “I went downstairs, grabbed my shirt, grabbed my shoes and came out here,” Smart said.